 Web developers are usually in a soup when it comes to getting the right image format.
-It takes them series of trial & error sessions till they could finally reach out to the desired format- but the catch is they never really know how the major image formats, be it GIF or PNG or JPEG- actually work!
-However, not to worry; the article below aims to delve into the varied compression algorithms of each format to get you a vivid notion on their relevance for different images.
+It takes them a series of trial & error sessions till they could finally reach the desired format- but the catch is they never really know how the major image formats, be it GIF or PNG or JPEG- actually work!
+However, do not worry; the article below aims to delve into the varied compression algorithms of each format to get you a vivid notion of their relevance for different images.

 Let’s start with our dear old JPEG which has managed to thrive with glory for more than 2 decades now with its ISO 10918 algorithms.
 So what does JPEG do?
-Well, JPEG compression works to carve a picture up to 8 by 8 pixel blocks & then it converts pixels of every block into a coefficient list- to be used for equations.
-In basic technical terms, JPEG compression algo translates a picture’s transformation from spatial domain to frequency domain.
+Well, JPEG compression works to carve a picture up to 8 by 8-pixel blocks & then it converts the pixels of every block into a coefficient list- to be used for equations.
+In basic technical terms, JPEG compression also translates a picture’s transformation from the spatial domain to the frequency domain.

 Thus, JPEG is a credible name when it comes to compressing continuous-tone pictures.
-These refer to images with tremendous sum of colors & smooth transitions in between.
-In simple words, JPEG gets the image a similar look of a photograph.
+These refer to images with a tremendous sum of colours & smooth transitions in between.
+In simple words, JPEG gets the image a similar look to a photograph.

 On the flip side, JPEG is never a good pick when it comes to compressing pictures with noisy, high-energy textures and crisp edges.